giswqs/leafmap-book/_sources/chapters/preface.md

 ## Acknowledgments

+I would like to express my sincere gratitude to the individuals and organizations who have contributed to the creation of this book.
+In particular, I am indebted to my manager, Wenming Ye, at Amazon, where I served as a Visiting Academic.
+Their unwavering support and the environment they provided have been instrumental in shaping this work.

-I would like to express my sincere gratitude to the reviewers who provided valuable feedback on this book.
-Your insights and suggestions helped me to improve the quality of my work and make it more accessible to readers.
-Your time and effort are greatly appreciated.
+I would also like to extend my appreciation to the reviewers who dedicated their time and expertise to provide valuable feedback on this book.
+Your insights and suggestions have not only improved the quality of my work but have also made it more accessible to readers.
+Your contributions are deeply appreciated.

-I also want to acknowledge the efforts of my editor and publishing team, who worked tirelessly to bring this book to fruition.
-Your support and guidance throughout the process were invaluable, and I could not have done it without you.
+Furthermore, I want to acknowledge the efforts of my editor and publishing team.
+Their dedication and hard work have been crucial in bringing this book to fruition.
+Their support and guidance throughout the process have been invaluable, and I am grateful for their expertise and commitment.

-Finally, I would like to thank my family and friends for their unwavering support and encouragement.
-Your love and belief in me kept me going during the challenging times, and I am forever grateful.
+Lastly, I would like to express my heartfelt thanks to my family and friends.
+Your unwavering support and encouragement have been a constant source of strength throughout this endeavor.
+Your love and belief in me have kept me motivated during the challenging times, and I am forever grateful for your presence in my life.

+To all those who have played a role, big or small, in the development of this book, I extend my deepest appreciation.
+Your contributions have made a significant impact, and I am honored to have had the opportunity to collaborate with such remarkable individuals.

+Thank you.